MSD: Saliency-aware Knowledge Distillation for Multimodal Understanding: Empirical Analysis

-There is a performance gap between the teacher model and student model in predicting true labels given a multimodal sample and each of its individual modalities.
-Fig~\ref{fig:density_hm} shows this gap for Hateful-Memes dataset.
+\para{Q3.
+Can we learn a sample weighting strategy to better aid students?} We observe that among weighting strategies, MSD with weight learning shows the best performance in Hateful-Memes and MM-IMDB, indicating it finds better weights for each dataset in Table~\ref{result}.
+We also find that MSD (Weight learning) shows a similar density curve to the teacher's as shown in Fig~\ref{fig:density_hm}, which implies that it effectively mimics the teacher's predictions.
+However, there is a performance gap between the teacher model and the student model (KD) in predicting true labels given a multimodal sample and each of its individual modalities.
 For example, given only image modality as input (the middle plot in Fig~\ref{fig:density_hm}), there is a considerable difference between the teacher and the small model for predicting benign samples.
-KD minimizes the gap and our MSD with the meta-learning approach shows the similar density curve to the teacher's.

-In addition, we measure Kullback-Leibler (KL) divergence between the teacher's outputs and other models' outputs on the test set as shown in Fig~\ref{fig:kl_div}.
+In addition, we measure Kullback-Leibler (KL) divergence between the teacher's outputs and other models' outputs on the MM-IMDB test set in Fig~\ref{fig:kl_div}.
 This is to measure the difference between teacher's probability distribution and others'.
-As is shown, our MSD approach shows the smallest KL divergence from the teacher which means the student learned with MSD outputs probability distribution close to the teacher's.
+The MSD (learning) approach shows the smallest KL divergence from the teacher which means the student learned with MSD outputs probability distribution close to the teacher's.
+Notably, MSD (population) shows the smaller KL divergence than MSD (saliency), which validates that one modality is generally dominant in the MM-IMDB dataset.